yassineslamshawqy/rafif-perfume/README.md

 # rafif-perfume
-control panel and some of another php files is not working because its not full website
+control panel and some of another php files is not working because its not full website and i just did the front-end :)